m1sterc001guy/fedimintd-mobile/README.md

 ## Why Use Fedimintd Mobile?

-- **Easy setup experience** No server is required, only an Android phone or Linux machine
+- **Easy setup experience**: No server is required, only an Android phone or Linux machine
-- **Run a portable Fedimint Guardian** Your guardian can be on the go
+- **Run a portable Fedimint Guardian**: Your guardian can be on the go
-- **Explore Federated Ecash** Easily deploy an ecash mint in a federated or centralized configuration
+- **Explore Federated Ecash**: Easily deploy an ecash mint in a federated or centralized configuration

 ## Development
 Fedimint Mobile uses nix and nix flakes to manage dependencies and build the project.